On Information Controls: A toy model of insider trading

 To conclude this section, we note that the integrand $R \big|\dbE[X|\cG] - \dbE[X]\big| + {1\over 2} Var(X|\cG)$ in \eqref{insider-u} is a function of the conditional law $\cL_{X|\cG}$, which is a random measure, or say a $\cP(\dbR)$-valued random variable.
-Then $u(\cG)$ can be viewed as a (deterministic) function of $\cL_{\cL_{X|\cG}}$, which is an element of $\cP(\cP(\dbR))$.
+Then $J(\cG)$ can be viewed as a (deterministic) function of $\cL_{\cL_{X|\cG}}$, which is an element of $\cP(\cP(\dbR))$.
 In general, we shall consider the following optimization problem: \bea V := \sup_{\cG \subset \cF} G(\cL_{\cL_{X|\cG}}), \eea where $G: \cP(\cP(\dbR^d))\to \dbR$, $X$ is an $\dbR^d$-valued random variable on some probability space, and $\cF$ is the largest information the player could possibly access.
-In fact, in Section \ref{sect-model} we will extend it further to the dynamic setting.
-We remark that in general $X$ may or may not be $\cF$-measurable, namely the player may not have full access to $X$, despite all the costs he is willing to pay.
-In this paper, however, we do not pursue such a generality.
+In Section \ref{sect-model}, we extend the analysis to the dynamic setting.
+We note that, in general, $X$ may or may not be $\cF$-measurable; that is, the player may not have full access to $X$, even if he is willing to incur all associated costs.
+In this paper, however, we do not consider this level of generality.